SeldonIO/MLServer/docs/examples/streaming/README.md

         print(StringCodec.decode_output(response.outputs[0]))
 ```

-Note that for gRPC, the request is transformed into a async generator which is then passed to the `ModelStreamInfer` method.
+Note that for gRPC, the request is transformed into an async generator which is then passed to the `ModelStreamInfer` method.
 The response is also an async generator which can be iterated over to get the response.